 Maple is a hardwood with a straight grain, light color and uniform appearance.
-Versatile and durable, it has a smooth, clean look when stained.
-It can be finished to resemble more expensive woods like cherry, and is a popular choice for many kitchens.
+Versatile and durable, it has a sleek, clean look when stained.
+When it’s finished to resemble expensive woods like cherry, making it a favorite for many kitchens.
 It’s perfect for painted cabinets, because the finish goes on smoothly.
-Maple is a great pick whether you want a light, airy appeal or a darker, dramatic look.
+Maple is great for a light, airy appeal or a darker, dramatic look.

 Oak’s distinctive grain and colors are an old favorite!
 This hardwood is durable and timeless, lending itself to many different cabinet styles and finishes.
 White oak and red oak are both great wood options and take all stain colors well.
 Take a look and discover the warmth and depth of color you find in oak doors.
 It offers classic appeal and good value, too.